wordpress schema markup plugin implementation concept

 • Crawl interpretation efficiency

-This implementation complements manual structured data workflows performed using:
+This implementation complements manual structured data workflows performed using our Schema Markup Generator.

 Structured Data in Interpretation Pipelines